Three concepts that create a lot of confusion: stability, beyond-use date, expiration

 I would love to hear how facilities are dealing with these three concepts.
 Does your facility use a BUD and expiration on CSP labels?

-2 thoughts on “Three concepts that create a lot of confusion: stability, beyond-use date, expiration”
+2 responses to “Three concepts that create a lot of confusion: stability, beyond-use date, expiration”

 1. I agree with your interpretation.
 However, to properly calculate and label all those dates, the software we use has to support it, especially IV workflow software.